florisoft/User.Manuals/WEBSERVICES/Pre Sales Clock (M65)/Pre Sales Clock Manual (M65).md

      At this step it is important to select the correct stock.
 As mentioned earlier in the previous chapter, each location must have its own incoming stock.

      So for the supplier Clock Pre Sale Aalsmeer, choose the Incoming Aalsmeer stock.
 For the supplier Clock Pre Sale Naaldwijk, choose the incoming Naaldwijk stock.
-The same principle counts for locatioon Rijsburg.
+The same principle counts for location Rijsburg.

      <img src="Pre Sales Clock EN Media/SuppliersWebService.png">